Leadership Presence

 This translates presence into practical impact and real conversations.

 Leadership Presence Under Pressure can be delivered as a focused one-day workshop (or two half-days), designed to create immediate behavioural breakthroughs under pressure.
+Organisations may choose to deepen impact through optional 1-1 coaching, facilitated small-group learning hubs, or a structured follow-up review session.

 The programme can stand alone or integrate into a wider leadership development pathway